Frequently Asked Questions

 Where can I find out information about employment or volunteer opportunities at Alberta School for the Deaf?

-- For information about volunteer opporutnities at Alberta School for the Deaf, please contact the school directly or go to the Contact Us page on this website for more information.
+- For information about volunteer opporutnities at Alberta School for the Deaf, please Contact Us.

 What summer programs exist for students who are Deaf or Hard of Hearing?

 - Alberta Association of the Deaf - Deaf Youth Camp

 - Edmonton Association of the Deaf - Summer Day Camp